Introduction |

 Laboratory testing |

 - Suspected or confirmed cases of measles, whether clinically diagnosed or laboratory confirmed, must be reported to Ottawa Public Health immediately by calling: 613-580-2424 ext.
 24224 during normal business hours of Monday to Friday, 8:30 am to 4:30 pm.
+Please leave a detailed confidential message with your contact information and a Public Health Nurse will call you back.
 After hours and holidays, please call 3-1-1 and ask for the Communicable Disease Manager on-call.
 Reporting a suspected measles case should not be delayed pending the return of confirmatory laboratory results.

 Lab testing background

-- Lab testing for measles is done at Public Health Ontario Laboratory (PHOL) in Toronto.
+- Lab testing for measles is done at the Public Health Ontario Laboratory (PHOL).

-- Please notify Ottawa Public Health prior to sending specimens as we may be able to expediate timely processing.
+- Please notify Ottawa Public Health prior to testing and sending specimens as we may be able to support the testing process and expediate timely processing.
+If proceeding with testing, the following is required:

 Laboratory requisition form must include the following: